ZoltanKuli/Covid-Busters/README.md

-# The Story behind Covid Busters
+# The Story Behind Covid Busters

 I made Covid Busters, a site for registering for vaccination, during the fall of 2020 for my second web development class.